 If you answered yes, keep reading.

 My name is Patty L. Fletcher.
-I’m the published author of two books, Campbell’s Rambles: How a Seeing Eye Dog Retrieved My Life, and Bubba Tails From the Puppy Nursery At The Seeing Eye, the creator of an online magazine called The Neighborhood News, and blogger at large, and I’d like to tell the world, about you.
+I’m the owner and director of Tell-It-To-The-World Marketing where we support talented authors, as well as successful business owners in their marketing, by marrying social media, with more traditional approaches, the published author of two books, Campbell’s Rambles: How a Seeing Eye Dog Retrieved My Life, and Bubba Tails From the Puppy Nursery At The Seeing Eye, the creator of an online magazine called The Neighborhood News, am found in two anthologies, and blogger at large, and I’d like to tell the world, about you.

 I can provide…